freedomofpress/securedrop/docs/passphrases.rst

 The admin will be using the *Admin Workstation* with Tails to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
-The tasks performed by the admin will require the following set of passphrases:
+The tasks performed by the admin will require the following set of credentials and
+passphrases:

 -  A passphrase for the persistent volume on the Admin Live USB.
--  A master passphrase for the KeePassX password manager, which unlocks passphrases to:
+-  Additional credentials, which we recommend adding to Tails' KeePassX password manager during the installation:

-   -  The *Application Server* and the *Monitor Server* (required to be the same).
+   -  The *Application Server* and *Monitor Server* admin username and password (required to be the same for both servers).
-   -  The network firewall.
+   -  The network firewall username and password.
    -  The SSH private key and, if set, the key's passphrase.
    -  The GPG key that OSSEC will encrypt alerts to.
    -  The admin's personal GPG key.
-   -  The credentials for the email account that OSSEC will send alerts to.
+   -  The account details for the destination email address for OSSEC alerts.
-   -  The Hidden Services values required to connect to the App and *Monitor Server*.
+   -  The Hidden Services values required to connect to the *Application* and *Monitor Servers*.

 The admin will also need to have a way to generate two-factor authentication tokens.